samsonasik/ErrorHeroModule/README.md

             // if enable and display_errors = 0, the page will bring layout and view 'template' => [
-                // non zend-view (plates, twig) for expressive not need a layout definition
+                // non laminas-view (plates, twig) for Mezzio not need a layout definition
                 // as layout defined in the view 'layout' => 'layout/layout',
                 'view'   => 'error-hero-module/error-default'
             ],

-            // for expressive, when container doesn't has \Zend\Expressive\Template\TemplateRendererInterface service
+            // for Mezzio, when container doesn't has \Mezzio\Template\TemplateRendererInterface service
             // if enable, and display_errors = 0, then show a message under no_template config
             'no_template' => [
                 'message' => <<<json